DemocracyClub/UK-Polling-Stations/README.md

 Data lives in ./data/[council.id]-[council.name]/*

-We make a Django manage.py command in the data_collection app for each council which converts imports the raw data.
-There are some base importer command classes in the `__init__.py` of `data_collection.management.commands`.
+We make a Django manage.py command in the data_collection app for each council which imports the raw data.
+There are some base importer command classes in the `__init__.py` of `data_collection.management.commands` and some template import scripts in `polling_stations/apps/data_collection/management/commands/templates/` to use as a starting point.

 We then serialize the imported data to `polling_stations/apps/pollingstations/fixtures/initial_data.json`